 Despite what many think, dogs are not strictly carnivores and should have a healthy balance of vegetables, fruit, and grains.
 While protein is essential for building muscle mass, essential vitamins, mineral, and fiber are important for a healthy digestive tract.

 So How Do You Choose?

-While only you and your veterinarian can decide, The Dog Stop has 6 helpful hints to choosing a dog food that suites your canine’s needs.
+While only you and your veterinarian can decide, The Dog Stop has 6 helpful hints for choosing a dog food that suits your canine’s needs.